 Stunning Vintage Omega Watch Restoration

-What happens when you put a vintage Omega watch in the washing machine?
+What happens when you put a vintage Omega in the washing machine?

 What happens when this watch has such high sentimental value that it is irreplaceable and you think the repair is beyond a usual vintage restoration?

 Do you panic, cry, scream?

 Heartbroken Beverley Docherty from Bicester, Oxfordshire found herself in exactly this situation.
 She sent the 1970s ladies Omega DeVille to RepairsByPost and we were able to restore her vintage watch.

 Watch of great sentimental value

 “We were initially shocked when it came into us” says Jonathan Goldstone, founder of Repairs By Post based in Manchester.
 “We often get watches that have been dropped on the floor and smashed, or have been banged, but one that has been through the washing machine was a first even for me and I have been repairing watches for a very long time.”

 “At first we were unsure of it was reparable, but speaking to Beverly we quickly realized just how important this watch is to her and so we knew that we had to do everything that we could to get it back to her in working order.”